10 Practical Ways To Handle Stress

 Reducing your load of passable tasks can greatly reduce your stress.
 Just review your tasks and activities on a daily and weekly basis to see what you can take out of your schedule to have that extra time and energy in your professional or private life.

-Example: I love to play ‘mouth organ’; I often play it for 5-10 minutes when I am feeling stressful.
+Example: I love to play the ‘mouth organ’ therefore I often play it for five to ten minutes when I am feeling stressful.

 - Don’t Stretch Your Boundaries